Proud to be Member of the BIBA - British Insurance Brokers Association.

-No, the only way you can get back to guarantee an original factory condition is to buy a new car.
+No, the only way you can get back to original factory condition is to buy a new car.
 Even sending a vehicle to a body shop cannot ensure a ‘like new’ repair.
 However, SMART repairs can provide an extremely good quality repair, to the degree that the repair is not noticeable to the untrained eye.

 If left untreated, such damages will be much more obvious and have a detrimental impact on the value of your vehicle.

 We would always advise that you discuss any repairs to your vehicle with your motor insurer (your motor insurance policy may require such disclosure).
 However, having SMARTCARE Cosmetic Insurance means you can avoid making a claim for these repairs on your own motor insurance policy.

 If you do not use the maximum of 5 claims in any year you cannot carry unused ones over to the following year.
 Similarly, if you get to the maximum of 5 in one year you cannot use up any of the 5 for the following year either.